wwt/git-foundations/sections/section_12.md

 # Review The Pull Request Impact to Your Local Git Repository

-The GitHub repository has a new version of the **master** branch, but our local repository isn't aware of the change yet.
+The GitHub repository has a new version of the **main** branch, but our local repository isn't aware of the change yet.
 Before we make new changes to our local repository, let's get it back in sync with GitHub and clean up the branch (**branch3**) which is no longer in GitHub.

 ## **Pull Changes from GitHub**